srozum/film_camera_tester/README.md

 - Range of measured speeds from 1s to 1/8000
 - Accuracy 10µs (measured in the pre-set environment, using a signal generator and specialized light source)
   - Accuracy may vary during real-life measurements with different light sources and cameras.
+- Allows to check accuracy and calibrate light meters and light meters built into a cameras.
+  - Light Source brightness is adjustable within 4-16EV range
+  - Light Source can be switched between K12.5 and K14.03

 More information on [Wiki](https://github.com/srozum/film_camera_tester/wiki).